GryphOne: Symbol-Aware Masked Diffusion for Structural Refinement in Offline Handwritten Mathematical Expression Recognition: Experiments

 \subsubsection{MathWriting}

-Following the original MathWriting protocol~\cite{MATH25}, we evaluate recognition performance using \textit{Character Error Rate} (CER) and \textit{Exact Match} (EM).
-CER is defined as the total number of incorrect tokens divided by the total number of tokens across all test samples.
-EM measures the proportion of expressions that exactly match the ground-truth \LaTeX{} label.
-In addition, we report the proportions of expressions that differ by at most one or two tokens from the reference, providing a more fine-grained view of near-correct predictions.
-Unlike CROHME, the MathWriting paper does not mention the use of \texttt{LgEval}~\cite{CROHME13}; since the dataset already applies strong normalization of token order, we perform purely text-based evaluation.
-For ablation studies, we further measure the \textit{Syntax Error Rate} (SER), defined as the proportion of decoded expressions in which the number of opening and closing braces (`\{` and `\}`) does not match.
+Character error rate (CER) and exact match (EM) are computed following the official protocol.
+CER measures the ratio of incorrect tokens to the total number of tokens.
+EM is equivalent to ExpRate and denotes the proportion of perfectly recognized expressions.
+We also report the proportion of expressions with at most one token error.
+In addition, syntax error rate (SER) is defined for ablation studies as the proportion of predictions with unmatched braces.